hirosystems/clarinet/docs/how-to-guides/how-to-deploy-contracts.md

 $ clarinet deployment generate --mainnet --medium-cost
 ```

-After **carefuly** reviewing (and updating if needed) the generated deployment plan, you can use the command below to handle the deployments of your contracts.
+After **carefully** reviewing (and updating if needed) the generated deployment plan, you can use the command below to handle the deployments of your contracts.

 ```bash
 $ clarinet deployment apply --mainnet